oreninit/Formathilda/README.md

 func process(_ input: String?) -> String
 ```
 This method should be used for real time string formatting, like when you want to update a label when a user types.
-It will no add excessive characters.
+It will not add excessive characters.

 `let output = formathilda.process("1234567890 abcd")`